 Different theoretical and conceptual approaches directly influence the design and application of learning outcomes for different purposes and in different contexts.
 Learning outcomes approaches are often harshly criticised for either being too narrow or too broad.
-This tension derives from the conceptual roots of learning outcomes approaches which are embedded in two very different schools of thought, behaviourism and constructivism:
+This tension derives from the conceptual roots of learning outcomes approaches which are embedded in two very different schools of thought: behaviourism and constructivism.

-- > Behaviourism: There is a general expectation that learning outcomes should be measurable.
-Behaviourists emphasise learning outcomes that are full-ended, result-oriented, clearly observable, and measurable, and seem to have had a stronger influence on definitions of level descriptors (focus on observable behaviour). - Constructivism: Not all forms and routes of learning can be described in terms of measurable learning outcomes and therefore cannot be reported objectively.
+- Behaviourism: There is a general expectation that learning outcomes should be measurable.
+Behaviourists emphasise learning outcomes that are full-ended, result-oriented, clearly observable and measurable and seem to have had a stronger influence on definitions of level descriptors (focus on observable behaviour). - Constructivism: Not all forms and routes of learning can be described in terms of measurable learning outcomes and therefore cannot be reported objectively.
 Constructivists contrast with the behaviourist view and assert that learning outcomes must be open-ended, process-oriented with limited measurability.

-Further, there are many theorists that have developed, critiqued and/ or revised taxonomies of learning, including that knowledge is arranged from factual through to metacognitive knowledge; skills/ performance levels grow in complexity when mastering tasks, and progresses through levels from novice to expert.
+Other theorists have developed, discusses and revised taxonomies of learning, including that knowledge is arranged from factual through to metacognitive knowledge.
+Skills/ performance levels grow in complexity when mastering tasks and progresses through levels from novice to expert.